'patti cake$'s danielle macdonald on the importance of breaking the mould

 Born in the northern coastal suburbs of Sydney, Australia, Danielle grew up wondering what life was like on the other side of the world.
-"I love travelling and experiencing new cultures," she exclaims.
+"I love traveling and experiencing new cultures," she exclaims.
 "Growing up in Australia there is this strong feeling of wanting to travel and explore once you finish school."
-After studying at the Australian Institute for Performing Arts, Danielle set her sights on LA She nearly got her big break when she landed a role on the ABC series Huge, about a group of teens sent to a summer weight loss camp, but her US visa didn't come through in time, and she was forced to pull out.
-It didn't stop her, though, she eventually she made the journey, landing a series of small roles in shows like Pretty Little Liars, Two Broke Girls and American Horror Story.
+After studying at the Australian Institute for Performing Arts, Danielle set her sights on LA.
+She nearly got her big break when she landed a role on the ABC series Huge, about a group of teens sent to a summer weight-loss camp, but her US visa didn't come through in time, and she was forced to pull out.
+It didn't stop her, though.
+She eventually she made the journey, landing a series of small roles in shows like Pretty Little Liars, Two Broke Girls and American Horror Story.

 "The cool thing about being a 'character type' is that it's all about your physicality," Danielle says candidly, of the kind of outsider curvy girl role she's used to playing.
 "The characters are really quite different and often a lot of fun.
 They are usually supporting roles though, so it was pretty unique to get a role like Patti Cake$ where you're in every scene."

-Up next, Danielle will be starring opposite Jennifer Aniston in the film adaptation of Julie Murphy's 2015 novel, Dumplin'.
-It's another coming of age story about a girl who doesn't fit in with society's strict beauty and body image ideals.
-Set in Texas, Danielle will play the role of Willowdean Dickinson, an overweight teen who dreams of becoming a small town beauty queen, just like her mother.
+Up next, Danielle will be starring opposite Jennifer Aniston in the film adaptation of Julie Murphy's 2015 novel Dumplin'.
+It's another coming-of-age story about a girl who doesn't fit in with society's strict beauty and body image ideals, this time set in Texas.
+Danielle will play the role of Willowdean Dickinson, an overweight teen who dreams of becoming a small-town beauty queen, just like her mother.

 "I think it's very relatable to everyone, especially at that age where you're experiencing things for the first time and where you're discovering who you are," Danielle explains.
 "I haven't started filming yet but it's a project that I fell in love with instantly, based on a book that I couldn't put down."